Bibliography

 Shakespeare Research References

-Givens, Jean; Reeds, Karen; Touwaide, Alain.
-Visualizing Medieval Medicine and Natural History, 1200-1550.
-New York: Routledge, 2016.
+Givens, Jean, Karen Reeds, and Alain Touwaide.
+Visualizing Medieval Medicine and Natural History, 1200–1550.
+Routledge, 2016.

 Goodfellow, Peter.
 Shakespeare’s Birds.
-Madison: Magna Books, 1994.
+Magna Books, 1994.

 Greenoak, Francesca.
-All The Birds of the Air.
-2nd ed.
-Middlesex: Penguin Books, 1981.
+All the Birds of the Air.
+2nd ed., Penguin Books, 1981.

 Hunter, Matthew C. Wicked Intelligence: Visual Art and the Science of Experiment in Restoration London.
-Chicago: University of Chicago Press, 2013.
+University of Chicago Press, 2013.

 Phipson, Emma.
 Animal-Lore of Shakespeare’s Time.
-Glastonbury: The Lost Library, 1883.
+The Lost Library, 1883.

 Roos, Anna Marie.
 Martin Lister and His Remarkable Daughters: The Art of Science in the Seventeenth Century.
-Oxford: Bodleian Library, University of Oxford, 2019.
+Bodleian Library, University of Oxford, 2019.

 Stochelbach, Lavonia.
 The Birds of Shakespeare.
-London: B. T. Batsford, 1953.
+B. T. Batsford, 1953.

-Online databases and resources:
+Online databases and resources

 Chop Bard by Ehren Ziegler and Shannon Sneedse